decurtoidiaz/drcyz/README.md

 v0.7, released on 01/01/2022.
 Added synthetic samples from Perseverance generated using Stylegan2-ada at size 256x256.
 Added subset of CyZ at several sizes and in format TFRecords used to train the GAN Architecture.

+v0.9, released on 02/01/2022.
+Added notebooks to run in colab to reproduce experiments; K-means Clustering with PCA(2), t-SNE with PCA (99% variance), Stylegan2-ada to generate synthetic samples, statistics to analyse the dataset and example of instance segmentation with Deeplab.